 Students may live briefly in temporary housing during orientation before moving into their permanent house with other sophomores, juniors, and seniors.
 Upon arrival, arrangements for storing extra belongings may be made with the resident counselor in your permanent house.

 Principia offers limited housing options for non-traditional students, including those who are 25 or older, married, divorced, single parents, or trained in Christian Science nursing, as well as those who have military experience.
-Please call the Office of Student Life at 800.277.4648, ext.
+Please call Student Life at 800.277.4648, ext.
 2821, as soon as possible regarding your non-trad housing needs.

 Each student room (including rooms for non-traditional students) is furnished with basic items.
 Each student has a desk and chair, a twin bed (extra-long), a dresser, a mirror, closet space and curtains.
 You will have closet space with shelf space above your hanging clothes.